cyamato/SyslogPro/docs/docco/README.md

    *    this message
    * @param {string[]} [options.structuredData] - An array of structure
    *    data strings conforming to the IETF/IANA defined SD-IDs or IANA
-   *    registred SMI Network Management Private Enterprise Code SD-ID
+   *    registered SMI Network Management Private Enterprise Code SD-ID
    *    conforming to the format
    *    [name@<private enterprise number> parameter=value]
    * @param {number} [options.colorCode=36] - The ANSI color code to use if
    *    message coloration is selected
-   * @returns {Promise} A Syslog formated string acording to the selected RFC
+   * @returns {Promise} A Syslog formatted string according to the selected RFC
    * @throws {Error} A standard error object
    */
   buildMessage (msg, options) {